Activity: Value Exchange Ledger (Employee)

 Cards represent Value Elements from an Employee perspective.

-ORANGE elements are for Value OUT – Value you seek created for yourself or returned to you.
+ORANGE elements are for Value OUT – value you claim or create for yourself or create for others

-BLUE elements are for Value IN – Value you own and have that you can provide or invest.
+BLUE elements are for Value IN – value you own and have that you contribute.

 Ledger Sheet